+ How do I register for a course?

 + How do I obtain my 1098-T tax form?

 Students enrolled in credit courses at George Mason University will automatically be sent the 1098-T form.
 Questions related to the credit course forms should be addressed to University Fiscal Services Front Office at 703-993-2580.
-Students in non-credit courses must request their tuition payment history from George Mason University Executive and Professional Education at 703-993-2109.
+Students in non-credit courses must request their tuition payment history from George Mason University Continuing and Professional Education at 703-993-2109.

 + How can I obtain my non-credit records?

 George Mason University maintains a permanent record of your successful completion of Mason-sponsored, non-credit learning activities.
 These activities include workshops, seminars, and certificate programs that you have successfully completed.
-George Mason University programs that have been approved by George Mason University Executive and Professional Education to award continuing education units (CEUs) or continuing professional education credits (CPEs) will be included in your student record.
+George Mason University programs that have been approved by George Mason University Continuing and Professional Education to award continuing education units (CEUs) or continuing professional education credits (CPEs) will be included in your student record.
 Your records will include the name and date of the event, as well as the number of CEUs awarded.

 To request an official non-credit student record, please print and complete the request form and fax or mail it to the address listed at the top of the form.
 The request form is located at http://registrar.gmu.edu/wp-content/uploads/NCRR.pdf.